inEXASCALE/pychop/README.md

 ```

 ## Features
-The ``pychop`` class offers several key advantages that make it a powerful tool for developers, researchers, and engineers working with numerical computations:
+The ``Pychop`` class offers several key advantages that make it a powerful tool for developers, researchers, and engineers working with numerical computations:

 * Customizable Precision
 * Multiple Rounding Modes